pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedBasicAlgotiyhmScripting.md

 cardinal.numLegs
 The constructor is more flexible.
 It's now possible to define the properties for each Bird at the time it is created, which is one way that JavaScript constructors are so useful.
 They group objects together based on shared characteristics and behavior and define a blueprint that automates their creation.

-# Object's Constructor with instanceof
+# Verify an Object's Constructor with instanceof
-* Verify an Object's Constructor with instanceof Anytime a constructor function creates a new object, that object is said to be an instance of its constructor.
+Anytime a constructor function creates a new object, that object is said to be an instance of its constructor.
 JavaScript gives a convenient way to verify this with the instanceof operator. instanceof allows you to compare an object to a constructor, returning true or false based on whether or not that object was created with the constructor.
 Here's an example:

 let Bird = function(name, color) {